PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 Bluetooth adds extra attack surface for nearby adversaries, so if that fits your threat model then you should [disable it](https://support.apple.com/guide/mac-help/turn-bluetooth-on-or-off-blth1008/mac).

 Note that Macs support [BLE Privacy](https://support.apple.com/guide/security/bluetooth-security-sec82597d97e/web#sec18ee64d9d) to protect you against bluetooth hardware address tracking.
+You'll need to check with the OEM of the bluetooth accessory you're using to see if it supports this feature as well.
+Apple bluetooth accessories support it.

 ## Hardware Microphone Disconnect